imagej/imagej.github.io/pages/Writing_plugins.md

 ### The Context

-References to all the `@Plugin`-annotated classes that are discovered are contained in a single, master {% include github org='scijava' repo='scijava-common' tag='scijava-common-2.47.0' source='org/scijava/Context.java' label='Context' %}.
+References to all the `@Plugin`-annotated classes that are discovered are contained in a single, master {% include github org='scijava ' repo='scijava-common ' tag='scijava-common-2.47.0 ' source='org/scijava/Context.java ' label='Context ' %}.
 Each application is responsible for creating its own `Context` to manage plugins and contextual state.

-In ImageJ, a `Context` is automatically created when {% include github org='imagej' repo='imagej' tag='imagej-2.0.0-rc-39' source='net/imagej/ImageJ.java' label='the application starts up' %}, so plugin developers do not need to create their own.
+In ImageJ, a `Context` is automatically created when {% include github org='imagej ' repo='imagej ' tag='imagej-2.0.0-rc-39 ' source='net/imagej/ImageJ.java ' label='the application starts up ' %}, so plugin developers do not need to create their own.
 In fact, creating your own `Context` typically causes problems, as it will be a different container than ImageJ is using.
 Instead, plugin instances within a common `Context` are provided automatically by the framework—you just have to ask.

 Typically, ImageJ plugin developers will be writing [Service](#Services "wikilink") and/or [Command](#Commands "wikilink") plugins.
-If you need to use another plugin - for example the {% include github org='scijava' repo='scijava-common' tag='scijava-common-2.47.0' source='org/scijava/log/LogService.java' label='LogService' %} - you **should not** manually create it as this effectively disconnects you from your `Context` (Your [Service](#Services "wikilink") and/or [Command](#Commands "wikilink") plugins are created by the application container and managed by the plugin framework automatically).
-Instead, you should ask your `Context` for an instance by adding a field of the desired type and annotating it with the {% include github org='scijava' repo='scijava-common' tag='scijava-common-2.47.0' source='org/scijava/plugin/Parameter.java' label='@Parameter annotation' %}.
+If you need to use another plugin - for example the {% include github org='scijava ' repo='scijava-common ' tag='scijava-common-2.47.0 ' source='org/scijava/log/LogService.java ' label='LogService ' %} - you **should not** manually create it as this effectively disconnects you from your `Context` (Your [Service](#Services "wikilink") and/or [Command](#Commands "wikilink") plugins are created by the application container and managed by the plugin framework automatically).
+Instead, you should ask your `Context` for an instance by adding a field of the desired type and annotating it with the {% include github org='scijava ' repo='scijava-common ' tag='scijava-common-2.47.0 ' source='org/scijava/plugin/Parameter.java ' label='@Parameter annotation ' %}.
 For example:

 ``` java
 @Plugin